Widowed in 2005 after nearly 44 years of marriage

 home-business/self-employment subscription newsletter for fifteen years,

-reading books all the time to keep learning how to refine my skills in
+reading books all the time to keep learning how to refine my publishing and

 copywriting, direct mail marketing, and PR strategies.
 Between 1981 and 2000, I

 wrote several new books and updated some older ones.
 During this period I

 was also developing expertise as

 a speaker, first presenting day-long workshops at community colleges, and then